CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 * Smaller amounts can also be stored short term on the computing nodes ```$LOCAL_SCRATCH``` during processing
 * In Allas, data is stored in so-called buckets, and can be accessed or transferred as part of the computing job, see also CSC's webinar on [Allas for spatial data](https://www.youtube.com/watch?v=mnFXe2-dJ_g).

-!!! default "Other storage solutions at CSC"
+!!! default "Longer term storage solutions at CSC"

     For longer term storage and publication, CSC offers a range of other services.
 See also CSC's general [guide on stroing data](../../../data/datasets/hosting-datasets-at-CSC.md) and CSC's [guide on how to choose a suitable storage solution](../../../data/datasets/hosting-datasets-at-CSC.md).